 But Hawking wondered what would happen to these particles if they were face-to-face with a black hole.
 In the 1970s, Hawking put forth the idea that a black hole likely sucks in one particle -- usually the antiparticle -- while allowing the other particle to escape.
 According to Hawking's theory, it's this leftover particle at the entrance of a black hole that ends up being emitted as a type of radiation called Hawking radiation.

-He hypothesizes that since the other particle falls into the black hole, it helps reduce the mass of the black hole by that incremental amount.
+He hypothesized that since the other particle falls into the black hole, it helps reduce the mass of the black hole by that incremental amount.
 Over time, black holes decrease in mass and collapse, resulting in a huge explosion that spits out matter throughout space.
 In a sense, Hawking's work suggests there's a lot more going on in black holes and the areas around them.

 Since researchers have to measure the presence of black holes indirectly, it's been difficult to confirm or counter Hawking's theory.
 One group created a miniature black hole of sorts in a lab and observed that Hawking radiation could be real [source: Shiga].
 Still, others think the theory can only be confirmed by evidence from a real black hole.